Lythe08/Dog-Breed-Recognition/README.md

 This project utilizes the jetson-inference library to run a machine learning model on a jetson nano device.
 This model can distinguish the 70 different breeds that it was trained on, and it will take in an input image of a dog and return a prediction of its breed.
-Knowing your dog's breed provides information on how to accomodate their lifestyles and personalities, allowing owners to provide them the best life possible.
+Knowing your dog's breed provides information on how to accomodate their lifestyles and personalities, allowing owners to provide them the best care possible.

 Here are some image results: